dotnet/machinelearning-samples/samples/csharp/getting-started/Ranking_PersonalizedSort/README.md

 * Label - Column that contains the relevance label of each data instance where higher values indicate higher relevance.
 The input label data type must be [key type](https://docs.microsoft.com/en-us/dotnet/api/microsoft.ml.data.keydataviewtype) or [Single](https://docs.microsoft.com/en-us/dotnet/api/system.single).
 * Features - The columns that are influential in determining the relevance\rank of a data instance.
 The input feature data must be a fixed size vector of type [Single](https://docs.microsoft.com/en-us/dotnet/api/system.single).

-When the trainer is set, **custom gains** are used to apply weights to each of the labeled rank values.
-As described earlier in the sample, the potential label rank values are {0, 1, 2} which directly correlates to the specified gains {0, 1, 5}.
+When the trainer is set, **custom gains** (or relevance gains) are used to apply weights to each of the labeled relevance scores.
+As described earlier in the sample, the potential relevance scores are {0, 1, 2} which directly correlates to relevance gains {0, 1, 5}.
 This helps to ensure that the model places more emphasis on ranking hotel search results labeled with 2 (e.g. signifies the user purchased\booked the hotel) so that they are positioned higher when compared to results labeled with 0 or 1.

 The following code is used to train the model: